Description

 MaxDD:

-• Compared with the benchmark AGG (-18.4 days) in the period of the last 5 years, the maximum reduction from previous high of -19.3 days of BUG Permanent Portfolio Strategy is smaller, thus worse.
+• Compared with the benchmark AGG (-18.4 days) in the period of the last 5 years, the maximum drop from peak to valley of -19.3 days of BUG Permanent Portfolio Strategy is lower, thus worse.

 MaxDuration: